quarkiverse/quarkus-resteasy-problem/README.md

 - __predictability__ - no matter what kind of exception is thrown: expected (thrown by you on purpose), or unexpected (not thrown 'by design') - your API consumer gets similar, repeatable experience.

-- __safety__ - it helps preventing leakage of some implementation details like stack-traces, DTO/resource class names etc.
+- __safety__ - it helps prevent leakage of some implementation details like stack-traces, DTO/resource class names etc.

 - __time-saving__ - in most cases you will not have to implement your own JaxRS `ExceptionMapper`s anymore, which makes your app smaller, and less error-prone.